-Shopping for last minute gifts can be an arduous process.
+Shopping for gifts can be a difficult process, especially when you’re a last minute shopper.
 Shoppers can often feel a sense of hopelessness as they hurriedly search for suitable gifts.
 Plus, seeing more proactive friends and family finished with their holiday shopping can make them feel like a failure.

-Last minute shoppers in the audience – take heart – you’re not alone.
+If you’re a last minute shopper – take heart – you’re not alone.
 A recent study found that 40% of consumers wait until the last minute to find gifts for friends and family.
-What does this mean for e-commerce?
+What does this mean for ecommerce?
 Last minute shoppers are a huge market.

 However, when it comes to eleventh hour gift buying, many consumers turn to brick and mortar stores.
 Shopping in person means instant gratification, allowing consumer to check something off their mental to-do list.
 So how can e-commerce capture a larger piece of this valuable segment?

 Gift cards, known in former times as “gift certificates” once had a less-than-stellar reputation.
 Until 2009, individual stores were allowed to set extremely limiting expiration dates on gift certificates, sometimes as short as a month.